EgliTafa/syllabus-client/README.md

 # 📚 Syllabus Client

-A responsive, multilingual React + TypeScript frontend for managing academic syllabuses and course content.
+A responsive React + TypeScript frontend for managing academic syllabuses and course content.
 Built for university staff and professors to easily view and maintain syllabus structures, this app is tightly integrated with the [.NET-based Syllabus API](https://github.com/EgliTafa/SyllabusAPI).

 ---